tBaxter/questions-for-employers/README.md

 **How do you make money?** Again, mostly for startups, but can they explain the business model in a way that makes sense?

-**Are company financials, minus salaries, transparent throughout the company?**
+**Are company financials transparent throughout the company?** What about salaries (see the DE&I section).

 **How much are you planning to hire in the next year?** If it's a large number, ask the follow-up: How do you plan to hire and onboard that many people?